-- Verbal screening for symptoms of COVID-19 and contact with COVID-19 cases should include the following questions based on Interim Guidance: Managing COVID-19 in Correctional/Detention Facilities: - o Today or in the past 24 hours, have you had any of the following symptoms? - Fever, felt feverish, or had chills? - Cough? - Difficulty breathing? - o In the past 14 days, have you had contact with a person known to be infected with COVID-19 where you were not wearing the recommended proper PPE? - If staff have symptoms of COVID-19 (fever, cough, shortness of breath): they must be denied access to the facility. - If any new intake has symptoms of COVID-19: - o Require the individual to wear a face mask. - o Ensure that staff interacting with the symptomatic individual wears recommended PPE. - o Isolate the individual and refer to healthcare staff for further evaluation. - Facilities without onsite healthcare staff should contact their state, local, tribal, and/or territorial health department to coordinate effective isolation and necessary medical care. - If an individual is a close contact of a known COVID-19 case or has traveled to an affected area (but has no COVID-19 symptoms), quarantine the individual and monitor for symptoms two times per day for 14 days.
+- Verbal screening for symptoms of COVID-19 and contact with COVID-19 cases should include the following questions based on Interim Guidance: Managing COVID-19 in Correctional/Detention Facilities: - O Today or in the past 24 hours, have you had any of the following symptoms:

+- Fever, felt feverish, or had chills? - Cough? - Difficulty breathing? - Chills? - Muscle pain? - Sore throat? - New loss of taste or smell? - o In the past fourteen days, have you had contact with a person known to be infected with COVID-19 where you were not wearing the recommended proper PPE? - If staff have symptoms of COVID-19 (e.g., fever, cough, shortness of breath), they must be denied access to the facility. - If any new intake has symptoms of COVID-19: - o Require the individual to wear a face mask. - Ensure that staff interacting with the symptomatic individual wears recommended PPE. - o Isolate the individual and refer to healthcare staff for further evaluation. - Facilities without onsite healthcare staff should contact their state, local, tribal, and/or territorial health department to coordinate effective isolation and necessary medical care. - If an individual is a close contact of a known COVID-19 case or has traveled to an affected area, but has no COVID-19 symptoms, quarantine the individual and monitor for symptoms two times per day for fourteen days.